Memorization in Attention-only Transformers: EXPERIMENTS

+In general, the transformation gives the correspondence between associative memory and accuracy.
+We will use Corollary \ref{corollary:2} as a lower bound for our experiment, which we call \textit{Our lower bound}.
+The other lower bound called \textit{Previous lower bound} is the one obtained by \citet{mahdavi2024memorization}, which we improve on, and discuss in section \ref{section:related_work}.
+For more details on the experiments, please read appendix \ref{appendix:experiments}.

 As said before, we want to understand the empirical scaling laws of the associative memory.
 In particular, we are interested in the following questions: is the scaling linear in $H$ and $d_h$ ?
 What is the effect of $d$ on the scaling laws ?
 To answer the first question, we trained AoT with $d=10$ fixed, we vary $H$ and $d_h$, and we measure the accuracy after training.
-Then, we plot the scaling laws when $H$ grows with a constant $d_h$.
+Then, we plot the scaling laws when $d$ grows with a constant $d_h$.
 Both lower bound for the memorization power of the AoT are displayed, along with the baseline accuracy of a random AoT.

 As observed on figure 1.a, the scaling in $H$ is linear for $d_h$ fixed, and on 1.b the scaling in $d_h$ is quadratic when $H$ is fixed.
 This means that the memorization power empirically scales as $C(d,N)Hd_h^2+C'(d,N)$.
-Although the scale is linear in $H$ as in Corollary 1, the constant is not the same as the growth is actually much faster.
+Although the scale is linear in $H$ as in Corollary \ref{corollary:1}, the constant is not the same as the growth is actually much faster.
 The comparison cannot be tight since Corollary 1 gives the same scaling in $H$ for all $d\geq 2$\footnote{This is all the more true when taking into account the remark from the last section on the rank of $W_{QK}$.}.
-In Appendix B, we test the scaling of $H$ with $d=2$, showing in this case that the empirical scaling law still faster than our bound.\\ The constant term $C'(d,N)$ is proven to be linear in $d$ in \cite{cabannes2024scaling}, meaning that a matrix multiplication of rank $d$ can store at most $d$ associations.
+In Appendix \ref{appendix:experiments}, we test the scaling of $H$ with $d=2$, showing in this case that the empirical scaling law is still faster than our bound.

+The constant term $C'(d,N)$ is proven to be linear in $d$ by \citet{cabannes2024scaling}, meaning that a matrix multiplication of rank $d$ can store at most $d$ associations.
 Interestingly, this experiment shows that taking $d=d_h$ is optimal in terms of memorization per parameter, since the parameter scaling is linear in $d_h$ yet quadratic (for $d_h\leq d$) in memorization power.
 This quadratic scaling seems to be linked to the increase in expressivity of the attention pattern rather than the increase in the rank.
 Indeed, the rank increase when the number of heads increases only leads to a linear increase in the memorization capacity.